Now mentored by VFX studio Cinesite!

 Why not come and take a look?

-We hold regular open days where you’ll be able to see our studios and find out more about us and the VFX industry.
+We hold regular open evenings where you’ll be able to see our studios and find out more about us and the VFX industry.

 We’ll also show you examples of our students’ work and depending when you come, you may even hear from one of our industry partners.